TuZZiX/ariac/cwru_ariac/README.md

 `rosrun cwru_ariac pose_tunner`: a tool for change joints values arbitrary, with joint value feedback.

 `rosrun cwru_ariac pick_and_place_demo`: a dumb demo for pick and place part, will failed occasionally.

+`rosrun cwru_ariac camera_tester [part_id]`: a test for keep tracking a single part, note each part have been assigned a positive integer as its own part id.
+For example, you can try `rosrun cwru_ariac camera_tester 55` or `rosrun cwru_ariac camera_tester 110 # and start the competition`